Co-isometric weighted composition operators on Hilbert spaces of analytic functions: Final remarks

 Still a harder question would be to describe the normal weighted composition operators on the general Hilbert spaces of analytic functions.
 Such operators have been studied but not fully described even on $H^2$ in \cite{BN}, except in the case when the fixed point of the composition symbol belongs to the disk.
 Interesting general results have been obtained for the spaces $\ch_\g$ in \cite{L} and also for general spaces in \cite{Z2}.
 To the best of our knowledge, even in one variable, a complete answer is far from being known for the general family of spaces considered in this paper.

+\textsc{Acknowledgments}. { The first author was supported by the Viera y Clavijo program (2019/0000096) of ULL, Spain.
+The third author recieved partial support from the Erwin Schr\"odinger Institute, Vienna, during the workshop ``Operator Related Function Theory'' held in April of 2019.
+All authors acknowledge support from PID2019-106870GB-I00 from MICINN, Spain.

-\textsc{Acknowledgments}. { The authors would like to thank Michael Hartz, Jos\'e A. Pel\'aez, and Nina Zorboska for some useful comments and references.
-The first author gratefully acknowledges support from the ``Viera y Clavijo'' program by Universidad de La Laguna, Spain. }
+The authors would like to thank Michael Hartz, Jos\'e A. Pel\'aez, and Nina Zorboska for some useful comments and references and Iason Efraimidis for pointing out some misprints in an earlier version.
+We are particularly grateful to the referee for pointing out several imprecise and incomplete details in an earlier version of the manuscript, for a number of useful comments and also for suggesting some alternative ideas of proofs.}